gradle/gradle/design-docs/parallel-project-execution.md

 - Provide basic summary status bar for parallel project execution
 - Determine a sensible default for number of parallel threads of execution when none is specified
 - Add a command-line option to specify that projects are decoupled: both warning and failing modes should be supported.
-- More sophisticated task logging: interleved project output with some buffering and pretty-printing
+- More sophisticated task logging: interleaved project output with some buffering and pretty-printing
 - Display multiple status bars, one for each build executor and one summary (up to a certain threshold).
 - Link up the number of parallel task executers and the number of parallel test executers.